yugabyte/ybm-cli/docs/ybm_vpc_delete.md

 ## ybm vpc delete

-Delete a VPC in YugabyteDB Managed
+Delete a VPC in YugabyteDB Aeon

 ### Synopsis

-Delete a VPC in YugabyteDB Managed
+Delete a VPC in YugabyteDB Aeon

 ```
 ybm vpc delete [flags]